The command post is packed with the junior leadership teams from both Bravo companies.

-As for their relief, the men of 3rd ID were amped, reinvigorated with a year’s worth of survivor fucking and binge alcohol carousing in the states, mixed with the hyper vigilance of soldiers who have been to combat before, seen the dirty deed, done worse.
-The combination was topped off with a heavy dosage of bad attitude for having to come back to this shithole so quickly after leaving it, so soon after they had returned home thinking that the War on Terror was done with them.
-He didn’t blame them for the posture, how could he?
+As for their relief, the men of 3rd ID are amped.
+Reinvigorated with a year’s worth of survivor fucking and binge alcohol carousing in the states.
+It’s all mixed with the hyper vigilance of soldiers who have been to combat before.
+Seen the dirty deed.
+Done worse.
+The combination is topped off with a heavy dosage of bad attitude for having to come back to this shithole so quickly after leaving it.
+So soon after they had returned home thinking that the War on Terror was done with them.
+He doesn’t blame them for the posture.
+How could he?
 He’d be pissed off too, deploying twice in a three year period.
-What they must be feeling right now, what their poor families must be feeling.
+What they must be feeling right now.
+What their poor families must be feeling.

-Unfortunately, he knew those were the breaks of the Army in today’s US of A. No longer were there the masses of men lining up around city blocks to enlist like their grandfathers in WWII.
+Unfortunately, he knows those are the breaks of the Army in today’s US of A. No longer were there the masses of men lining up around city blocks to enlist like their grandfathers in WWII.
 If the immediate aftermath of his generation’s Pearl Harbor didn’t catalyze the youth of America to service, then certainly being three and a half years removed from 9/11 wasn’t going to.
 And if it wasn’t the guys and gals his age scoffing at the services, it was the parents sheltering them.
-He was sure at home most had already gone back to watching Desperate Housewives while bribing those kids with even a modicum of interest to forget the whole, “military thing” with a new car instead of enlisting, fresh with a, “Support the Troops” bumper sticker.
-After all, the military was always something for someone else’s kid to do, but not their own.
-They supported the troops, so long as their son or daughter wasn’t one of them.
-Thing is, when the majority of the people back home think that way, the burden falls on the few families that don’t.
-The hypocrisy of it made him sick.
+He’s sure at home most have already gone back to watching Desperate Housewives while bribing kids with even a modicum of interest to forget the whole, “military thing” with a new car instead of enlisting.
+Fresh with a, “Support the Troops” bumper sticker.
+After all, the military is always something for someone else’s kid to do.
+Never their own.
+They support the troops, so long as their son or daughter isn’t one of them.
+Thing is, when the majority of people back home think that way, the burden falls on the few families that don’t.
+The hypocrisy of it makes him sick.

 “Bakersfield, snap out of it.”

-Evan looks up from his green covered, cargo pocket notebook to see more than a few in the room staring at him, namely his Executive Officer, Dan Weischfelder.
-All of the Company Commanders and Field Grades were up at the battalion TOC,
+Evan looks up from his green covered cargo pocket notebook to see more than a few in the room staring at him, namely his Executive Officer, Dan Weischfelder.
+All of the Company Commanders and Field Grades are up at the battalion TOC,

 TOC = Tactical Operations Center

-so he was conducting the briefing for the newcomers on the company’s area of operations.
+so Dan is conducting the briefing for the newcomers on the company’s area of operations.
 “Sorry, I missed that last part.”

 The XO tries to go on but Evan interrupts him.
 “That was the last of our Starbucks.”